-This package contains functions for measuring the performance of Mathematica on your computer and for producing a comparison report that includes benchmark results for other computers.
-The MathematicaMark9 benchmark, a collection of typical numeric and symbolic computations, is used for evaluating the performance of the computer system on which Mathematica is run.
+This package contains functions for measuring the performance of the Wolfram System on your computer and for producing a comparison report that includes benchmark results for other computers.
+The WolframMark benchmark, a collection of typical numeric and symbolic computations, is used for evaluating the performance of the computer system on which the Wolfram System is run.

-The overall MathematicaMark9 result is computed as the geometric mean of the reciprocal of individual timings, normalized with respect to a reference system.
+The overall WolframMark result is computed as the geometric mean of the reciprocal of individual timings, normalized with respect to a reference system.
 The timings for the individual computations are measured with AbsoluteTiming, which returns wall-clock time.
 Users are encouraged to minimize CPU usage by other processes during execution.
-Running the MathematicaMark9 benchmark takes about 30 seconds on the reference system and requires 512 MB of free memory.
+Running the WolframMark benchmark takes about nine seconds on a 3.40 GHz Intel i7 processor and requires 512 MB of free memory.

 Generating a benchmark report.

-Benchmark runs the MathematicaMark9 benchmark and returns the results as raw data.
+Benchmark runs the WolframMark benchmark and returns the results as raw data.
 This package includes a collection of benchmark results for a variety of systems as given in $BenchmarkSystems.

 This gives raw benchmark data in InputForm

 .
 (The data shown here was produced on the reference system.)

 You can create a customized comparison report using BenchmarkReport by specifying computer systems from $BenchmarkSystems and raw benchmark data as returned by Benchmark.